Mootness: Voluntary cessation

-Another example occurs when a court dismisses as "moot" a legal challenge to an existing law, where the law being challenged is either amended or repealed through legislation before the court case could be settled.
+A separate situation occurs when a court dismisses as "moot" a legal challenge to an existing law, in the case where the law being challenged is either amended or repealed through legislation before the court case could be settled.
+Since the remedy available for a bad law is simply the removal or changing of the law, the court's decision cannot create an outcome different than that which has already occurred.
+As such, any decision would merely be advisory, in violation of the Case or Controversy clause.
+While this sometimes casually referred to as voluntary cessation, the differences in available remedy make it distinct from technical voluntary cessation.

 A recent instance of this occurred in Moore v.
-Madigan, where Illinois Attorney General Lisa Madigan declined to appeal a ruling from the Seventh Circuit striking down Illinois' handgun carry ban to the United States Supreme Court, as Illinois subsequently passed a law legalizing concealed carry with a state-issued license, which rendered the case moot.
+Madigan, where Illinois Attorney General Lisa Madigan declined to appeal a ruling from the Seventh Circuit striking down Illinois' handgun carry ban to the United States Supreme Court.
+As Illinois subsequently passed a law legalizing concealed carry with a state-issued license, the appeal would have been moot since the original case or controversy was no longer relevant.

 Secondary or collateral legal consequences

 "The obvious fact of life is that most criminal convictions do in fact entail adverse collateral legal consequences.
 The mere possibility that this will be the case is enough to preserve a criminal case from ending ignominiously in the limbo of mootness."
 Sibron v.
 New York.